kubernetes/minikube/docs/persistent_volumes.md

 In addition, minikube implements a very simple, canonical implementation of dynamic storage controller that runs alongside its deployment.
 This manages provisioning of  *hostPath* volumes (rather then via the previous, in-tree hostPath provider).

-The default CSI [Storage Provisioner Controller](https://github.com/kubernetes/minikube/blob/master/pkg/storage/storage_provisioner.go) is managed internally, in the minikube codebase, demonstrating how easy it is to plug a custom storage controller into kubernetes as an external component of the system, and provides pods with dynamically, CSI managed storage, which is a good way to experiment with CSI as well as to test your pod's behaviour when persistent storage is mapped to it.
+The default [Storage Provisioner Controller](https://github.com/kubernetes/minikube/blob/master/pkg/storage/storage_provisioner.go) is managed internally, in the minikube codebase, demonstrating how easy it is to plug a custom storage controller into kubernetes as a storage component of the system, and provides pods with dynamically, to test your pod's behaviour when persistent storage is mapped to it.

 Note that this is not a CSI based storage provider, rather, it simply declares a PersistentVolume object of type hostpath dynamically when the controller see's that there is an outstanding storage request.